aaronprisk/lagertha-client/README.md

 The Lagertha Client should now be ready to go!

 ## What distros are supported?
-Right now only Debian-based distros work with the Lagertha Client
+Right now only Ubuntu-based distros work with the Lagertha Client

 ## Some Considerations